mayaanayak/OpenFlightsGraphAlgorithms/proposal.md

 We shall utilize Djikstra’s algorithm in order to find the shortest distance between two airports.
 The algorithm will take our adjacency matrix, a starting airport/node, and a destination airport/node as its inputs.
 The program will then output the shortest possible path you can take between two nodes and a value which represents the total distance.
 The time and space complexity of our algorithm will be O(V^2) where V is the number of vertices/airports.

-Finally we shall utilize the Kruskal’s minimum spanning tree algorithm to create a graph with only the edges that are essential to keep the graph fully connected.
-Our input shall be the directed graph and the algorithm shall output the excess flights from one airport to the other, which the airline can get rid of, while ensuring that the airports are connected and still convenient for passengers.
+Finally we shall utilize Boruvka's algorithm to create a minimum spanning tree with only the edges that are essential to keep the graph fully connected.
+Our input shall be the directed graph and the algorithm shall output the shortest length path one could take to visit all of the airports in our dataset.

 ## Timeline